 Reducing Class Sizes

-Tutor group sizes were maintained at half their previous size in year 11 and given the same maximum number (15 pupils) in the sixth form.
-Pupils continued to gain more individual attention from their form tutors with beneficial effects on the quantity and quality of care, guidance and support they received.
+Tutor group sizes were maintained at a maximum of fifteen pupils in year 11 and in the sixth form.
+Pupils continued to gain more individual attention from their form tutors with beneficial effects on the quantity and quality of care, guidance and support they received

 Outdoor Adventure Learning

-Funds were provided to allow participation in an extra-curricular activity which would otherwise have been beyond the financial means of eight pupils in the qualifying group.
+Funds were provided to allow participation in an extra-curricular activity which would otherwise have been beyond the financial means of eleven pupils in the qualifying group

 Social and Emotional Learning